mikeingold/MeshIntegrals.jl/docs/src/tips.md

 ## Performance

-### Use an `atol` setting for integrals with near-zero solutions

-By default, the solvers used for `GaussKronrod` and `HAdaptiveCuabture` integration use a relative tolerance (`rtol`) setting to determine when a solution is sufficiently accurate.
-For integrals whose true solution equal exactly or very nearly zero, the solver can struggle to meet this relative error tolerance and significantly lengthen compute times.
+### Using explicit tolerance settings with adaptive integration rules

+!!! note
+    This tip is applicable to the use of `GaussKronrod` and `HAdaptiveCubature` integration rules.

+The `GaussKronrod` and `HAdaptiveCuabture` integration rules both make use of adaptive solvers that use relative tolerance (`rtol`) settings to determine when the result is sufficiently precise to return a solution.
+Under some circumstances these solvers may struggle to converge on a precise enough solution, resulting in extended compute times.
+This commonly occurs for integrand functions that are numerically unstable or whose solution is zero or near-zero.
 In such a case, performance can often be improved by explicitly providing an absolute tolerance setting (`atol`).

 This can be observed by benchmarking the integration of an integral problem whose true solution is exactly zero.
 ```math